Kluang High School: School Type

+School Motto

+The school motto, ON AND ONWARD, was created by the founding headmaster Mr Koe Ewe Teik.

+School Badge

+Additionally, Mr Koe designed the school crest, that of a flying fox.
+The flying fox has local significance, in that the name of the town, Kluang is derived from the Malay word keluang, which is a type of fruit bat that used to swarm the town in the evenings.

 Heraldry

 The Swiss-shaped escutcheon (shield) is party per pale (halved vertically); azure (blue) on the left, or (gold/yellow) on the right.
 The abbreviated school motto, ONWARD in argent (white) is on the gules (red) fess i.e. the band that runs horizontally across the shield.

 A flying fox, wings displayed and inverted, is behind the shield; sable (black) & argent (white) head affronte - the crest; bleu celeste (sky blue) wings - the supporters.
-The flying fox has local significance, in that the name of the town, Kluang is derived from the Malay word keluang, which is a type of fruit bat that used to swarm the town in the evenings.

 The school name, in argent (white), is on the gules (red) scroll.

 School Uniform

 The uniform continues to comply with the public schools uniform.

 In the late 1970s, the public secondary school uniform for boys (up to Form Five) was transitioned from an all-white attire to white shirt & olive green trousers.
 In conjunction with this and to differentiate the prefects' uniform from that of the Sixth Formers': on the instigation of the prefect committee, SES exercised its authority to set uniforms for prefects i.e. an all-blue attire (sky blue & navy blue) with black leather shoes - that complement the school colours - plus the prevailing navy blue tie, and navy blue blazer for senior (second year) prefects in early 1979.

 In 2013, school shoes for all other students were changed from white to black.
 Malay students were required to wear the traditional Malay outfit on Fridays (the final day of the school week), which was switched to Thursdays in 2014, following an amendment to the school week.